BehtashShirzad/UrlShortener/README.md

 The Domain layer stays independent from infrastructure concerns such as EF Core, Redis, and ASP.NET Core.

+PostgreSQL remains the source of truth.

+Redis caching is treated as a performance optimization, while Redis Streams are used for asynchronous click analytics.

 ---

 ## Redirect Flow